 Tesla Powerwall Vs. GivEnergy AiO

-As renewable energy adoption continues to surge, homeowners are increasingly looking for ways to maximize the benefits of their solar PV systems.
+As renewable energy adoption continues to surge, homeowners are increasingly looking for ways to maximise the benefits of their solar PV systems.
 Battery storage solutions have emerged as a key technology to store excess solar energy and provide backup power during outages.
 Two popular options in the battery storage market are the Tesla Powerwall and the GivEnergy All-In-One.
 In this blog post, we'll compare these two options to help you make an informed decision for your home.

-Power and Performance
+Tesla Powerwall Vs. GivEnergy: Power and Performance Comparison

 1. Capacity: Both the Tesla Powerwall and the GivEnergy All-In-One boast a usable capacity of 13.5 kWh, making them suitable for homes with higher energy demands.
 Additional batteries can be added to both systems, the Tesla can connect a maximum of 10 batteries in parallel, allowing for a whopping 130kWh of storage.
 The GivEnergy system falls behind a bit here, as it can only connect a maximum of 6 batteries, allowing for 78kWh of storage.
 However, the vast majority of houses would have their energy needs more than met by only a single battery, and bigger systems should only be considered if the energy usage at your property is exceptionally high.